*Esta publicación también está disponible en: Español

 WHERE TO STAY IN ZONA T / ZONA ROSA

 Zona G is Bogotá’s gastronomic neighborhood.
 In Zona G, you’ll find some of the city’s most prestigious restaurants and it’s overall very upscale.
 So if you’re a foodie that’s into fine dining experiences – this is the neighborhood for you!
 The Artisan D.C.
-Hotel ($$$), Colombia Loft ($), and Mika Suites ($$) are steps away from the best food in the city.
+Hotel ($$$), The Grace Hotel ($), and Mika Suites ($$) are steps away from the best food in the city.

 WHERE TO STAY IN ZONA G